midl-dev/ipfs-cluster-k8s/README.md

-# IPFS cluster on GKE
+# IPFS cluster deployment on GKE

-Make IPFS behave more like S3 :)
+IPFS cluster with availability guarantees.